w3f/polkadot-wiki/docs/learn/learn-guides-ledger.md

 ### Why you might need the Developer Release

-Ledger apps for the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} ecosystem are developed by [Zondax](https://zondax.ch/).
+Ledger apps for the Polkadot ecosystem are developed by [Zondax](https://zondax.ch/).
 When new functionalities are added to the Ledger apps, they are made available on a developer release for testing purposes.
 After a successful audit and review, the apps would be available for download and installation using [Ledger Live](https://www.ledger.com/ledger-live).
 As it takes some time for Ledger to audit and review the release, the app upgrade option may not be available on Ledger Live when the new runtime is deployed on the network.
 If this happens, users cannot use Ledger devices to sign transactions.
 Suppose you cannot wait a few days until the app passes the Ledger audit, you can install the developer release from the shell using the latest version published on [the Zondax GitHub repository](https://github.com/Zondax/ledger-polkadot/releases).

 ### Install the Developer Release